 - Communication Problems

-- Critical: defensive, withdraws, difficult relationships
+- Critical: defensive, withdraw, difficult relationships

 - Emotions and behavior out of control: confusion about why and how they behave